jonhadfield/soba/README.md

 ### webhooks
 *(since release 1.2.8)*
 To send a webhook on completion of a run: set the environment variable `SOBA_WEBHOOK_URL` with the url of the endpoint.
 For example:
 `$ export SOBA_WEBHOOK_URL=https://api.example.com/webhook`

 #### webhook payload
 The payload is a JSON document containing details of the backup run.
 The default format lists each repository and the success or failure of its backup.
 You can see an example [here](examples/webhook.json).
-For a shorter format, with just stats on the success and failure counts, use the environment variable `SOBA_WEBOOK_FORMAT`.
+For a shorter format, with just stats on the success and failure counts, use the environment variable `SOBA_WEBHOOK_FORMAT`.
 For example:
 `$ export SOBA_WEBHOOK_FORMAT=short`
 You can see a sample [here](examples/webhook-short.json).
 *The default format (if not specified) is `long`*